 For a special treat, you can head to Galveston Island, where Victorian architecture and historic charm meal Gulf of Mexico leisure.
 The historic Hotel Galvez is a great destination if you don't mind spending a bit more for decadence, or you can head to the San Luis Resort and Spa for a full-service resort experience instead.

-Many people don’t realize it, but the Texas Hill Country is one of the most romantic regions in the country.
-With scenic rolling hills, clear streams, and quaint small towns, the Hill Country is a perfect escape for Valentine’s Day or any other special occasion with that someone special.
+Many people don’t realize it, but the Texas Hill Country is one of the most romantic regions in the United States, even in the dead of winter.
+With scenic rolling hills, clear streams, and quaint small towns like Fredericksburg and Wimberley, the Hill Country is a perfect escape for Valentine’s Day or any other special occasion with that someone special.

 See the San Antonio Stock Show

 Held each February, the San Antonio Rodeo and Stock Show is one of the largest and longest running annual rodeo and stock show events in the nation.
 PRCA Rodeo events are staged throughout the two weeks of the SA Rodeo and Stock Show, which takes place from February 7 to 24, 2019.

 This annual stock show features show animals from both professional and amateur handlers, as well as a horse show, bull riding, and a variety of other rodeo events.
 The event also features a family fair and carnival, as well as nightly live entertainment from some of the country's top musical stars.